CatpileDocs

 bash

-cpile --taste indent script.cat
+cpile --taste indent my_script.cat

-cpile --taste bracket script.cat
+cpile --taste bracket my_script.cat